There's no pre-registration for these programs, which are included with admission

 Be a “Seiberling Explorer” on select Wednesday mornings.
 Children ages 3-6 with an adult will participate in a variety of interactive adventures in the Playgarden and throughout the estate.
 Topics will include animal habitats, geocaching, water colors, photography, butterflies, and “Questing.”

-Intro to Geocaching for Boy Scouts & Girl Scouts
+Boy Scouts & Girl Scouts programs return later this year!

 Place-Based School Programs